Element Types

 - Edit View

-For students, single choice questions are viewed as follows, with the solution (and feedback) appearing in asynchronous activities after submitting their answer.
+For students, single choice questions are viewed as follows, with the sample solution, explanation and optional answer feedbacks appearing in asynchronous activities after submitting an answer.

 This is how it looks from the lecturer's perspective.